Sahilsingh0507/Sahilsingh0507/README.md

 - 👋 Hi, I’m @Sahilsingh0507
-- 👀 I’m interested in competitive coding,web developement and ethical hacking
+- 👀 I’m interested in competitive coding,web developement
-- 🌱 I’m currently learning c++ and python
+- 🌱 I’m currently learning c++ and javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...